 Across the nation many Americans feel undervalued or just plain left out in our land of supposed opportunity.
 Why do such big disparities exist?
-Is capitalism to blame?
 Does our democracy only work for the lucky ones?
-These authors discuss the battle for acceptance and who's making progress.
+Zeke Hernandez and Sarah Jones will discuss the battle for acceptance and who is making progress.

 Where: | Integrated Learning Center Room 150 (Seats 155, Wheelchair accessible) ![]() ![]() ![]() |